 Castleton's online Master of Science in Nursing (MSN) allows working nurses to advance their careers in a clinical setting or prepare them to become nurse educators.
-Enrollment is now open for our first cohort, beginning in spring 2021.
+Enrollment is now open for our first cohort, beginning in fall 2021.

 Highlights of the Master of Science in Nursing at Castleton